 The third tip was to avoid wipes until the rash healed.
 Our knowing nurse instructor had been right.
 We used soft wet paper towels to wipe her for the next few weeks, then we slowly introduced sensitive wipes.
 It was our first parenting blunder (and certainly not our last).

-So much of those first weeks of parenting are spent failing and figuring things out, but try to remember trying to be a good parent already means you are one.
+So much of those first weeks of parenting are spent failing and figuring things out, but remember that if you’re trying to be a good parent, you already are one.